Who should apply as an international student?

 After you have been admitted to the University of La Verne, you will need to send official score reports to the Office of the Registrar.
 Credit is given based on the exam and score received.
 A current list of credit awarded can be found here.

 Rooms are assigned on a first-come, first served basis.
 It is important you apply for admission by the priority deadlines.
 You may not apply for a spot in the residence hall until after you are admitted and submit your $200 tuition deposit.
 Once this is complete, you may begin the housing application process.
 Students submitting both the tuition deposit and housing application and deposit by 1 May will be guaranteed housing.

 Are international students required to live on campus?

 International students are strongly recommended, but not required to live on campus.

 What is the number of credit hours for full-time status?

 An undergraduate student must be enrolled in 12 units to be considered for full-time at the University of La Verne.
 Undergraduate students can take up to 18 units during any given semester.

 The Office of International Services and Engagement assists all international students with inquiries regarding I-20 processing and visa information.
 A student must first be admitted and submit documented proof of financial responsibility before the I-20 can be issued.
 You must then contact an American embassy or consulate to begin the visa process.

 What if I still have questions?

-You may contact Adam Wu, Director of International Admission.
+You may contact Adam Wu, Ed.D., Director of Undergraduate Admission.